ssardina/pynbl/README.md

 ### Other similar basketball stat systems/pages

 * [euRobasketAu](https://github.com/jgalowe/euRobasketAu?organization=jgalowe&organization=jgalowe): a collection of R scripts to  scrape game data from [fibalivestats](http://www.fibaorganizer.com/) and calculate _advanced stats_.
 It is an adaptation of a system for European leagues and the system Py-nbl-stats is inspired on.
-* [Basketball-reference.com](https://www.basketball-reference.com/players/g/ginobma01.html): here is an example of stats for each player, in this case Manu Ginobili.
+* [Basketball-reference.com](https://www.basketball-reference.com/players/g/ginobma01.html): an example of stats for each player, in this case Manu Ginobili.
+Can also check [Giannis Antetokounmpo](https://www.basketball-reference.com/players/a/antetgi01/lineups/2016) stats.

 * [Cleaning-the-glass](https://cleaningtheglass.com/stats/guide/player_onoff): Players on/off explained.

 ### Data visualization